hmcts/et-sya-frontend/README.md

 ### Running the application

-Install dependencies by executing the following command:
+Install dependencies with yarn by executing the following command:

 ```bash
 $ yarn install